koda0611/codePathTwitterClient/README.md

 # codePathTwitterClient
-CodePath HWK 3: Basic twitter Client.
+CodePath HWK 3 & 4: Basic twitter Client.

 Time spent: 13 hours spent in total

 Completed user stories:

+Week 1:
  * [x] Required: User can sign in to Twitter using OAuth login
  * [x] Required: User can view the tweets from their home timeline.
  * [x] Required: User should be displayed the username, name, and body for each tweet